 14. Lack Of Stable Development Tools

-While many cloud services providers like Microsoft, Oracle, and Amazon have started to offer blockchain services, nearly all of the current offerings involve the traditional management of the server infrastructure for hosting a ledger node.
+While many cloud services providers like Microsoft, Oracle, and Amazon offer blockchain services, nearly all of the current offerings involve the traditional management of the server infrastructure for hosting a ledger node.

 A lack of stable developer tools to consume and manipulate blockchain services within other applications increases the cost of development and maintenance.
 Furthermore, most tools that do exist are only able to support a single blockchain protocol instead of being adaptable to connect multiple ledgers with different consensus models.